 Developing a "paper GIS" from existing maps, photographs or other records on layers of tracing paper.
-12 1, 2, 3 Interpreting maps/photograph and identifying features on a map/photograph Identify features on an aerial photograph or map that could be represented as a polygon, line or point.
-2 GIS concepts: remote-sensing and resolution 12 2, 3 20- 23 Defining remote sensing and Identifying its applications.
-Defining resolution Describe remote sensing?
-Identify remote sensing applications Define resolution Spatial and attribute data; vector and raster data.
-12 2, 3 15 Defining, differentiating between spatial and attribute data.
-Defining, identifying, differentiating between and giving an example of raster and vector data Contrast spatial and attribute data Define the different types of vector data (point, line and polygon/shape) Give examples of appropriate features that each could represent Define raster data Give an example of what type of data would be most appropriate as a raster 1 and 2 Data standardisation, data sharing and data security.
-12 2, 3 16- 17 Why is data standardisation important?
+12 1, 2, 3 20 Interpreting maps/photograph and identifying features on a map/photograph Defining remote Identify features on an aerial photograph or map that could be represented as a polygon, line or point.
+Describe remote 2 GIS concepts: remote-sensing and resolution 3 -2 3 sensing and Identifying its applications.
+Defining resolution sensing?
+Identify remote sensing applications • Define resolution Spatial and attribute data; vector and 12 2, 3 15 Defining, differentiating between spatial and attribute data.
+Defining, identifying, differentiating between and giving an example of raster and vector data Contrast spatial and attribute data Define the different types of vector data (point, line and polygon/shape) Give examples of appropriate features that each could represent Define raster data Give an example of what type of data would be most appropriate as a 1 and 2 Data standardisation , data sharing and data security.
+12 2, 3 16 -1 7 Why is data standardisation important?
 Can you compare data in different formats?
 Why is data shared?
 Why is data security important?
 Data manipulation: data integration, buffering, querying and statistical analysis.
-12 2, 3 17- 19 Applying GIS concepts, investigating and extracting information to answer a question.
+12 2, 3 17 -1 9 Applying GIS concepts, investigating and extracting information to answer a question.
 What do you need to consider before integrating data from different sources?
 3 and 4